jpcmf/poc-micro-fe/README.md

 [![Gmail Badge](https://img.shields.io/badge/-jpfricks@gmail.com-c14438?style=flat-square&logo=Gmail&logoColor=white&link=mailto:jpfricks@gmail.com)](mailto:jpfricks@gmail.com)

 <small>"If at first the idea is not absurd, then there is no hope for it." – Albert Einstein</small>

+## :memo: License

+This project is under the MIT license.
+See the [LICENSE](LICENSE.md) file for more details.

 ---